 When you feel your coconut has given all it had to give, transfer the contents of your blender to a fine mesh sieve that’s been lined with cheesecloth.

-Add another half cup of plain water to your food processor and give it a quick spin just to get every last bit that was left behind.
+Add another half cup of plain water to your blender and give it a quick spin just to get every last bit that was left behind.
 Add that to the rest of the fragrant pile of coconut.

 Now comes the part that I hate (remember how I looooove squeezing water out of things?).
 You need to squeeze the bejesus out of this.
 And I do mean the beeee-jeeee-zzzzus.
 Squeeze until your hands turn blurry, like mine did! 😉